Eligibility criteria

 • A serviced apartment business must apply via the Self Catering Accommodation of the Year category and not this category

-Large Visitor Attraction of the Year – VE
+Large Visitor Attraction Award – VE

 Recognises large visitor attractions that provide truly memorable visitor experiences and demonstrate excellence across every aspect of the business.

-Meets the visitor attraction definition:
+• Meets the visitor attraction definition:

 • Attracts 75,000 visitors or more per year, or employs more than 10 full-time equivalent members of staff